usgs/wdfn-blog/content/beyond_basic_data_munging.md

     ##    dry normal    wet
     ##      5     10      5

 In some instances, you may want to create categorical variables based on a more complex set of rules.
-For example, if there was an important management action in this watershed that occured in the year 2000, you may want your low/high discharge categories to be further classified as before/after.
+For example, if there was an important management action in this watershed that occurred in the year 2000, you may want your low/high discharge categories to be further classified as before/after.
 We'll use the function `case_when` to use multiple rules to define our categories.

 ``` r
 year_sums <- year_sums %>%